MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ## How do you know you've connected successfully?

-If you don't receive any errors, you connected successfully.
+If you don't receive any errors, you've connected successfully.
 A quick test is to run an Exchange Online PowerShell cmdlet, for example, **Get-AcceptedDomain**, and see the results.

 If you receive errors, check the following requirements: